as2654/SlimShadey-2/README.md

-# SlimShadey 2.0
+# SlimShadey 2

 **A browser-based application for interactive visualization, annotation, and figure preparation of multiple sequence alignments.**

-SlimShadey 2.0 is a complete reimplementation of the [original SlimShadey](https://github.com/shaha65/slim-shadey) desktop application as a zero-installation web app.
+SlimShadey 2 is a complete reimplementation of the [original SlimShadey](https://github.com/shaha65/slim-shadey) desktop application as a zero-installation web app.
 Alignments are rendered on the GPU via WebGL2, keeping panning, recoloring, and selection responsive regardless of alignment size.
-The program runs entirely client-side.
-No account, no server, no data ever leaves your machine.
+The program runs entirely client-side. **No account, no server, no data ever leaves your machine.**

 **[Try it here](https://slimshadey.adsbio.net)** · **Read the [user manual](https://slimshadey-manual.adsbio.net)**